-11.1 When Research is conducted at the University using Traditional Knowledge or Expressions of Folklore, provisions of relevant laws relating to TK and EF shall be observed, which provisions include prior informed consent, access and benefit sharing and the need to obtain relevant authorisation whether or not the IP is intended for commercialisation.

-design and mechanisms 11.2.
-The University shall procedures Genetic for access Resources as well facilitate to as access to Folklore with Expressions of to comply national laws and policies.
+- When Research is conducted at the University using Traditional Knowledge or Expressions of Folklore, provisions of relevant laws relating to TK and EF shall be observed, which provisions include prior informed consent, access and benefit sharing and the need to obtain relevant authorisation whether or not the IP is intended for commercialisation. - 11.2.
+The University shall design procedures and mechanisms for access Genetic Resources as well as facilitate access comply with national Expressions Folklore policies. of to laws and - 11.3.

-11.3.
 The University shall make provision in all Research Contracts for the protection of any IP which may arise from the use of Expressions of Folklore and/or GRs of known or potential benefits to the Nigerian people.

-ARTICLE 12:CONFLICTS OF INTEREST (COI) AND CONFLICTS OFCOMMITMENT(COC)
+ARTICLE 12: CONFLICTS OF INTEREST (COI) AND CONFLICTS OF COMMITMENT (COC)

-12.1 An act will qualify as a conflict of Interest and/or of Commitment when: i.
-Staff or Visitors do not primarily commit their time and intellectual contributions to the education, research, and academic programs of the Institution. ii.
-Staff and Visitors alike, do not uphold their professional and work ethics high over and above every personal or external interests that could significantly and negatively affect their work ethics and research integrity. iii.
-Staff and Visitors fail to ensure that their agreements with external parties do not conflict with their duties and responsibilities in terms of this Policy.
+- 12.1 An act will qualify as a conflict of Interest and/or of Commitment when: - i.
+Staff or Visitors do not primarily commit their time and intellectual contributions to the education, research, and academic programs of the Institution. - ii.
+Staff and Visitors alike, do not uphold their professional and work ethics high over and above every personal or external interests that could significantly and negatively affect their work ethics and research integrity.

+parties do not conflict with their duties and responsibilities in terms of this Policy.
 This provision shall apply to private consultancy and other research service agreements concluded with external parties.
 Each individual shall make their duties and responsibilities clear to those with whom such agreements may be made and ensure that they are provided with a copy of this Policy. iv.
 Staff and Visitors shall quickly and clearly report all potential and existing Conflict of Interest or Conflict of Commitment to the appropriate IPMO in accordance with applicable policies.
-IPMO shall be responsible for resolving the conflict and/or reaching a solution satisfactory to all parties concerned.
-The University is expected to develop a separate and comprehensive policy on Conflict v. of Interest, to increase the awareness of Staff and Visitors about Conflict of Interest and/or commitment; clearly stating requirements for disclosure of COI and COC; and establish procedures to identify them, avoid or effectively manage such conflicts.
+IPMO shall be responsible for resolving the conflict and/or reaching a solution satisfactory to all parties concerned. v.
+The University is expected to develop a separate and comprehensive policy on Conflict of Interest, to increase the awareness of Staff and Visitors about Conflict of Interest and/or commitment; clearly stating requirements for disclosure of COI and COC; and establish procedures to identify them, avoid or effectively manage such conflicts.